Rev. Aurelia Dávila Pratt: Lead Pastor

 She has also previously served as chair of the board for the Nevertheless She Preached conference as well as co-chair for the Religious Liberty Council of the Baptist Joint Committee.

-Aurelia lives in Cedar Park, Texas with her husband of 16 years, Lyle, and their seven year old daughter, Cosette.
+Aurelia lives in Cedar Park, Texas with her husband of 16 years, Lyle, and their eight year old daughter, Cosette.
 Find her on Instagram @revaureliajoy where she is reimagining faith and theology via spoken and written word.
 Learn more about her or find her work on her website: www.revaureliajoy.com

 Contact Aurelia at aurelia@peacewilco.com